Insulated vs Uninsulated Garage Doors: Is It Worth It?

 - Understanding R values for Garage Doors >>

 Uninsulated garage doors usually consist of a single panel of metal or wood, offering few benefits beyond being a barrier for your garage.
 Insulated garage doors, by contrast, consist of two panels or a hollow door frame filled with an insulating material, such as Clopay’s Intellicore Insulation Technology.
 This form of insulation is a best-in-class material for insulating garage doors.

 At idc-Automatic, we use the same insulating technology in our custom garage doors.
 When you purchase an insulated custom garage door from idc-Automatic, you’re investing in a high-quality garage door that will give you many benefits over a single-panel, uninsulated garage door.

-The following five points will show you the benefits you can experience when you purchase an insulated garage door for your house:
+The following five points will show you the benefits you can experience when you purchase an insulated residential garage door:

 1. Garage Door Insulation Saves Energy